aliyun/terraform-provider-alicloud/website/docs/r/polardb_cluster.html.markdown

 * `db_type` - (Required,ForceNew) Database type.
 Value options: MySQL, Oracle, PostgreSQL.
 * `db_version` - (Required,ForceNew) Database version.
 Value options can refer to the latest docs [CreateDBCluster](https://help.aliyun.com/document_detail/98169.html) `DBVersion`.
 * `db_node_class` - (Required) The db_node_class of cluster node.
 -> **NOTE:** Node specifications are divided into cluster version, single node version and History Library version.
 They can't change each other, but the general specification and exclusive specification of cluster version can be changed.
-From version 1.204.0, If you need to create a Serverless cluster, `db_node_class` can be set to `polar. mysql. sl. small`.
+  From version 1.204.0, If you need to create a Serverless cluster, `db_node_class` can be set to `polar.mysql.sl.small`.
 * `modify_type` - (Optional, Available in 1.71.2+) Use as `db_node_class` change class, define upgrade or downgrade.
 Valid values are `Upgrade`, `Downgrade`, Default to `Upgrade`.
 * `db_node_count` - (Optional, Available in 1.95.0+)Number of the PolarDB cluster nodes, default is 2(Each cluster must contain at least a primary node and a read-only node).
 Add/remove nodes by modifying this parameter, valid values: [2~16].
 -> **NOTE:** To avoid adding or removing multiple read-only nodes by mistake, the system allows you to add or remove one read-only node at a time.